-CHECKLIST OF SUBMISSION REQUIREMENTS

-In addition to existing planning policy requirements (eg. Clause 56.01, Precinct Structure Plan requirements etc), applicants are asked to submit the following documents:

-DOCUMENT Submitted - Y/N SUBDIVISION SUSTAINABILITY MANAGEMENT PLAN [SSMP], for medium (16-59 lots) subdivisions.
+CHECKLIST OF SUBMISSION REQUIREMENTS In addition to existing planning policy requirements (eg. Clause 56.01, Precinct Structure Plan requirements etc), applicants are asked to submit the following documents: DOCUMENT Submitted - Y/N SUBDIVISION SUSTAINABILITY MANAGEMENT PLAN (SSMP) for large (60 - 249 lots) subdivisions.
 An SSMP is a detailed sustainability assessment of a proposed design at the planning stage.
 An SSMP demonstrates best practice in the 7 Sustainable Subdivision Categories and: Provides a detailed assessment of the development.
 It may use relevant tools such as EnviroDevelopment or an alternative assessment approach to the satisfaction of the responsible authority Identifies achievable environmental performance outcomes having regard to the metrics presented within each criteria Demonstrates that the subdivision has the design potential to achieve the relevant environmental performance outcomes, having regard to the site's opportunities and constraints Documents the means by which the performance outcomes can be achieved An SSMP identifies beneficial, easy to implement, best practice initiatives.
+The nature of larger developments provides the opportunity for increased environmental benefits and the opportunity for mitigating future cost and boosting climate resilience.
+For larger subdivisions, it is recommended to engage a sustainability consultant to prepare an SSMP.
 SUBDIVISION SITE AND CONTEXT PLAN Include all relevant ESD information, as appropriate: Major water features and regional stormwater infrastructure Key biodiversity assets in the vicinity Key climatic conditions (i.e. solar orientation arc and prevailing wind arrows) to ensure walkability a priority.
 Ecology features including all canopy vegetation, native shrubs and grasses, known habitat of threatened species (if any) Existing water features in the landscape (incl local underground water infrastructure)